Sudbury History, Family Crest & Coats of Arms

 The Domesday Book survey in 1086 A.D. list Sudbury as being held by William the Chamberlain and Otto the Goldsmith from the King.
 The village consisted of a mill, a market, 2 horses, 24 pigs, and 120 sheep.
 It is the site of the ancient church of St. Gregory's founded by St. Felix in the 7th century.

 One of the first records of the names was Hugh de Suthberia who was listed in the Pipe Rolls in 1159.
 The Hundredorum Rolls of 1273 list: Robert de Sudbyr in Norfolk; and Ralph de Sudebyre in Essex.

 Simon of Sudbury (died 1381), was "Archbishop of Canterbury, son of Nigel Theobald and his wife Sarah, people of respectable position, born at Sudbury in Suffolk in the parish of St. Gregory. "

 William Sudbury (fl.
 1382), was an early English theologian, a Benedictine monk of Westminster, and graduated as doctor of divinity at Oxford, where he was an opponent in theology in 1382.

 Early History of the Sudbury family

-Another 101 words (7 lines of text) covering the years 1379, 1431, 1375 and 1381 are included under the topic Early Sudbury History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sudbury research.
+Another 51 words (4 lines of text) covering the years 1379, 1431, 1375 and 1381 are included under the topic Early Sudbury History in all our PDF Extended History products and printed products wherever possible.